31415us/snooki-dj/README.md

 snooki-dj is a small proof of concept implementation for procedural music generation

+# Motivation

+As we all know famous djs such as Snooki or Paris cost a lot and "produce" less than average music.
+That's why we created a music generator that will help the earthlings replace these overpriced "artists".
+Our app will provide strength for the restoring music on planet earth and make the world a better place.

 # How it works

 At the moment snooki creates 3 simultaneous tracks, Drum, Bass and Harmony.
 For the harmony